AdamHayse/PoliQuest-Shadowlands/README.md

 quest reward and the item in the corresponding equip slot, and selects that item as the quest reward.

 The score is calculated by giving primary stats a value of 2 and seconary stats a value of 1.
 For example, if a piece of gear
-had 7 primary stat, 8 crit, and 7 mastery, then it would have a score of 2 * 7 + 8 + 7 = 29.
+has 7 primary stat, 8 crit, and 7 mastery, then it will have a score of 2 * 7 + 8 + 7 = 29.
 There is no value placed on
 stamina unless the items being compared do not have primary or secondary stats.
 There is also no value placed on
 armor unless the items being compared do not have primary stats, secondary stats, or stamina.